cgrpa/cgrpa/README.md

 - 👋 Hi, I’m @cgrpa
 - 👀 I’m interested in Robotic Process Automation
-- 🌱 I’m currently learning Robocorp
+- 🌱 I’m currently learning Robocorp & Azure platform
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/chegamble/